 Step 8.
 Remove the screws and clips holding the circuit board in place.

 Step 9.
 Remove the nuts that hold the switches in place.

 Step 10.
-With the circuit boards and switches removed from the assembly I could now see the real problem.
+With the circuit boards and switches removed from the assembly, I could now see the real problem.
 Two of the three wires that connect the switch to the circuit board were broken.
 Clean away the old solder and wire pieces.
 You should have three clean holes on the switch board in which to re-solder the wires to.
 I’m no expert on soldering but it wasn’t hard at all.
-If your not comfortable soldering something such as this then find someone who is.
+If you’re not comfortable soldering something such as this then find someone who is.